hustsunjiayu/Homomorphic-protocols/README.md

 # Paillier based Homomorphic-protocols
-Some Homomorphic protocols on semihonest Hybrid Cloud based on Pailliar cryptosystem, and you can also find all basic functions in Paillier cryptosystem, such as keyGeneration(), Encryption(), Decryption() and so on.
+Some Homomorphic protocols on semihonest Hybrid Cloud based on Pailliar cryptosystem.
+And you can also find all basic functions in Paillier cryptosystem, such as keyGeneration(), Encryption(), Decryption() and so on.

 The protocols implement homomorphic operations including:
 1. add(not a protocol but local)